sous-chefs/users/README.md

         "email": "bofh@example.com"
       },
       "openid": "bofh.myopenid.com",
-      "custom_env": {
       "files": {
         "_inputrc": {
           "mode": "00600",
-            "path": ".inputrc"
+          "path": ".inputrc",
+          "type": "file"
         },
         "ssh_config": {
           "mode": "00600",
-            "path": ".ssh/ssh_config"
+          "path": ".ssh/ssh_config",
-          }
+          "type": "file"
         },
-        "templates": {
         "_my_cnf.erb": {
           "mode": "00600",
-            "path": ".my.cnf"
+          "path": ".my.cnf",
+          "type": "template"
         }
       }
     }
-    }

-Note that it is the combination (logical and) of the `custom_env` attribute of the LWRP and the existence of the `custom_env` key in the JSON that will cause Chef to look for files.
+Note that it is the combination (logical and) of the `custom_files` attribute of the LWRP and the existence of the `files` key in the JSON that will cause Chef to look for these configuration files.
 Thus if some users do not have customizations specified in the JSON, the Chef run will _not_ fail.

-Files specified in the JSON under `custom_env.files` will be looked for in the wrapper cookbook in the path `files/default/USERNAME` (where USERNAME is really the id of the bag item).
-Similarly templates specified in the JSON under `custom_env.templates` will be looked for in the wrapper cookbook path `templates/default/USERNAME`.
+Files specified in the JSON under `files` with `type` set to "file" will be looked for in the wrapper cookbook in the path `files/default/USERNAME` (where USERNAME is really the id of the bag item).
+Similarly templates should have `type` set to "tempalte" and will be looked for in the wrapper cookbook path `templates/default/USERNAME`.
 So the cookbook file structure supporting the above JSON would look like this:

     files
     └── default